The 10 Best Outdoor HDTV Antennas in 2019

 The multidirectionality and wide reception beam angle mean you likely won't need to aim it perfectly at towers -- though it should be oriented in their direction.
 It also features a high antenna gain of 12.25 dBi.

-The ClearStream 4 supports reception of broadcasts in full HD (1080p) picture quality and isn't amplified, since in many situations a preamplifier won't be needed to pick up your favorite TV channels.
+The ClearStream 4 supports reception of broadcasts in full HD (1080p) and isn't amplified, since in many situations a preamplifier wouldn't be needed to pick up your favorite TV channels.

 Relatively compact and small for its range and power, it's sufficiently lightweight to easily reposition if necessary.
 Its weatherproof, quality construction offers an aesthetic design and resistance to the elements when mounted outdoors